hantsy/angular-spring-websocket-sample/GUIDE2.md

 }
 ```

-When  receiving a message from client, save it into **messages** collection, at the same the server will emit the messages in **messages** collection to the client.
+When  receiving a message from a  WebSocket client, save it into the **messages** collection, then  send the messages in **messages** collection back to the client.

 By default, Spring Data MongoDB does not create a *capped* collection for the `Message` document, more details please check the [Infinite stream of tailable cursors](https://docs.spring.io/spring-data/mongodb/docs/current/reference/html/#tailable-cursors) section of  Spring Data Mongo reference.